Skip to main content

 Apply

-Download and print the handout, More Than Baby Talk, from the Learn Section.
+Read the handout, More Than Baby Talk, located in the Learn Section.
 Choose one of the strategies highlighted within the article to try with the infants or toddlers in your care.
 Then, complete the Supporting Infant Toddler Communication Development activity.
-Observe and think about how you might respond as an infant and toddler caregiver to support their communication development.
+Observe and think about the infants or toddlers in your care and how you might respond as an infant and toddler caregiver to support their communication development.
 Then, share and discuss your responses with a colleague, trainer, coach, or administrator.

 Glossary